mablanco/docker-training-projects/09/README.md

 In this project, you're required to deploy a CRUD app based on Flask and Vue.js.
 Clone the app from the <https://github.com/testdrivenio/flask-vue-crud> Github repo.

-Test the app by opening <http://localhost:8080/books> in your browser.
-You should see a list of books.
+Test the app by opening <http://localhost:8080/> in your browser.
+You should see a book collection's management webapp.
 Then, try to add and delete some entries.

 ## Deliverables